Shaosil/DiscordApps/README.md

     "ImgurClientID": "<Only needed if using the /git-blame command>", "ImgurGitBlameAlbum": "<The Imgur API album URL to pull blame images from.
 Only needed if using the /git-blame command.
 My current images are at https://imgur.com/a/1IzijHj>",

+    "IsThereAnyDealCheckHours": "<How many hours to check for new deals.
+Omit or <= 0 to disable>", "IsThereAnyDealChannel": "<The channel in which to announce game deals>",

     "OpenAIAPIKey": "<Only needed if integrating with ChatGPT>", "OpenAIOrganization": "<Only needed if integrating with ChatGPT>", "ChatGPTEnabled": "false (Unless you are integrating with ChatGPT)",